John Hugh Gillis: Physical director of the Vancouver Police Force

 Five thousand spectators crowded the Scarborough Beach Athletic Grounds to watch the twenty-seventh meet held by the Toronto Police on Saturday, July 31, 1909.
 The Globe on page 3 the following Monday reported that J.H.
 Gillis, the Western giant, had won the gold medal with 20 points, had come first in five events and second in two, having placed in all events in which he had taken part.
 Duncan Gillis won ten points.

-Four days later on August 4 at the Hamilton meet Jack Gillis came first in the running high jump, the running broad jump and the pole vault and second in the 100-yard race.
+Four days later on August 4 at the Hamilton meet John Gillis came first in the running high jump, the running broad jump and the pole vault and second in the 100-yard race.
 Duncan was first in the 16-pound hammer throw, the caber tossing and the 16-pound long throw and second in the 56-pound high throw.

-At Brockton Point July 28, 1910 Jack Gillis won the all-round contest and Duncan came first in the 56-pound throw, the discus and the 16-pound hammer.
+At Brockton Point July 28, 1910 John Gillis won the all-round contest and Duncan came first in the 56-pound throw, the discus and the 16-pound hammer.

 The North American all-round championship for 1910 was fought out at Marshall Field in Chicago on August 13 in a seesaw battle between F.C Thomson of Los Angeles, the favourite, and J.H.
 Gillis.
 Their rivalry gripped the crowd of 3,500, for the result was very close.
 Thomson scored 6.951 points and Gillis 6,909—just 42 points short.
 The winner of the third spot gained 6,120 points.
 This was a remarkable accomplishment for an athlete who had neither a trainer nor an advisor in attendance.
 He had not enough strength in the 16-pound shot and the 56-pound weight: otherwise he would have come first.

 Before a crowd of 4,500 at the Toronto Police athletic meet August 17, Gillis cleaned up with 21 points, the nearest competitor winning 9 points.
 The Toronto Daily Star of August 18, page 13, had a three-column montage of Gillis in action.

-Another athlete and competitor in Jack's career was Martin Sheridan, who came from County Mayo to the United States in 1897, became a New York policeman, won nine Olympic medals and won three U.S all-round competitions, forerunners of the decathlon.
+Another athlete and competitor in John's career was Martin Sheridan, who came from County Mayo to the United States in 1897, became a New York policeman, won nine Olympic medals and won three U.S all-round competitions, forerunners of the decathlon.
 In the first all-round between Gillis and Sheridan, Gillis won four events and Sheridan won six.
 In their second all-round, certified by Thomas Flanagan of the M.A.A.U, Sheridan won only two and Gillis won eight.